Skip to Main Content

 No Thirteenth Floor

 Based on recent polling, estimates are that 85% of US buildings with elevators do not have a designated 13th floor.
 Why?
-Some explanations have suggested that government buildings have private access to top-secret departments on the 13th floor, or hotels have an unlucky floor where guests have met an untimley demise, the floor is haunted or something even more sinister is going on.
+Some explanations have suggested that government buildings have private access to top-secret departments on the 13th floor, or hotels have an unlucky floor where guests have met an untimely demise, the floor is haunted or something even more sinister is going on.

 Reality: For many people, the number 13 is considered unlucky and building owners will sometimes purposefully omit a floor numbered 13.
 Even building owners who are not themselves superstitious realize that the desirability of units on the 13th floor might be compromised because of superstitious tenants, or commercial tenants who worry about losing superstitious customers.